Lance Cade: All Japan Pro Wrestling (2010)

+Other media

+Cade made his video game debut as a playable character in WWE Day of Reckoning and then also appeared in WWE WrestleMania 21, WWE SmackDown! vs. Raw, WWE SmackDown vs. Raw 2007, and WWE SmackDown vs. Raw 2009.

 Personal life

 McNaught married Tanya Gonzalez on June 14, 2000, but they divorced on May 16, 2006.
 In September 2008, he and Tanya remarried in Las Vegas, NV, and they remained married until his death in 2010.
 He had two daughters, Natallye and Laryssa, and a stepson named Brian.
 Tanya is the daughter of professional wrestler Black Gordman.

 In January 2010, McNaught attended rehabilitation, and completed a 30-day program in February.

 Death

 McNaught died on August 13, 2010, at the age of 29 of apparent heart failure in San Antonio, Texas.
 His wife Tanya had noticed that he was not looking well in the week prior to his death.
 He was taken to a hospital on August 10, 2010, with difficulty breathing, but discharged himself the next day.
 Two months later, on October 13, 2010, a staffer of the San Antonio medical examiner said he had accidentally died from "mixed drug intoxication, complicating a cardiomyopathy".

 A "Lance Cade Tribute Show" took place on March 5, 2011, at the Texas Wrestling Academy Gym in San Antonio.